ekm507/araste/README_EN.md

 ## Install and Usage

-1. for installing you only need to exec this command.
+1. for installing you only need to execute following command.

 ````bash
 bash <(curl -s https://raw.githubusercontent.com/ekm507/araste/main/installer/install.sh)
 ````

-or in oter shells for example fish :
+or in oter shells like zsh or fish:

 ````bash
 curl -s https://raw.githubusercontent.com/ekm507/araste/main/installer/install.sh | bash
 ````

-2. you only need Python 3 to use the program. this program has no dependencies on oter packages .
+2. you only need Python 3 to use the program. this program has no special dependencies.

 ## Todos